 INCLUDED IN THE FATTY ACIDS ANALYSIS

-  - Sample preparation (eg. Folch extraction, with chloroform/methanol phase separation or methanol/water extraction)
+- Sample preparation (eg. Folch extraction with chloroform/methanol phase separation)

 - Analysis by GC-MS TOF

 - Targeted data analysis of FAMEs and BAMEs

 - Initial statistical evaluation of the generated data according to the question asked in the project (multivariate and univariate data analysis)